onurersen/techie-morsels/README.md

 Techie Morsels was a voluntary inter-company newsletter project.

-In the mornings before I start to work,
+Everyday before I start to work,
-I check latest news on things such as software craftmanship , technology stacks,

-artificial intelligence, machine learning, autonomous vehicles, products etc.
+I check latest news on things such as software craftmanship , technology stacks, artificial intelligence, machine learning, autonomous vehicles, products etc.
 On one side there are breaking news and on the otherside there are
 slightly important but not much mentioned news or developments.
 I generally keep eye on those "not too much mentioned but quite interesting"